katcipis/sophia/notes/programming-hard.md

 increased by a factor of 10,000 — so the structure has gotten weaker with respect to gravity by a factor of 100.

-The New Orleans Superdome is about 200 times the sizeof the doghouse, and had to be made very differently!
+The New Orleans Superdome is about 200 times the size of the doghouse, and had to be made very differently!

-Infact, scaling things up only 10 times larger is very often quite difficult
+In fact, scaling things up only 10 times larger is very often quite difficult
 ```

-In the case of software we are in an even worse situation,
+Regarding software we are in an even worse situation,
-because we have even less experience reasoning about purely abstract systems
+because we have little experience reasoning about purely abstract systems
-and will have even less idea on how to deal with scaling,
+and we have even less experience on how to deal with scaling,
 like what are all the forces involved on software systems and how do they
-scale with system size ? (like impact on human cognition, debugging,
+scale with system size ?
+Like impact on human cognition, debugging,
-performance, etc).
+performance, isolation, etc.

 My personal experience with this is that people
-in general, and even software engineers, often doesn't have a good mental
+in general, even software engineers, often doesn't have a good mental
 model of how scaling affects software, they seem to believe that just doing
 what they did at a smaller scale X 100 will work out.

+The inverse also happens a lot, people emulate big companies thinking
+they have set the "best practices", well those are practices that make
+sense at their scale, if you are at a much smaller scale it is the same
+as using the process to build a cathedral to build a dog house.

 Thinking about scale is something that makes it easier to understand at
-which scale it may be possible for anyone to program too.
+which scale it may be possible for anyone to program.
 To think that
 all that you have to do is to learn a programming language is to be
 able to build dog houses, that is perfectly fine and useful, but that
-doesn't make you an engineer/architect able to build bridges, because scale
+doesn't make you an engineer/architect able to build bridges/cathedrals,
-matters.
+because scale matters.

 This is also a great argument to avoid working at scale if you don't need too.
-Don't build skyscrappers if you just need a dog house.
+Don't build cathedrals if you just need a dog house.

 # Attention to Detail